esteechao/se_project_library/README.md

 # Project 1: Library

-The Library webpage was created using HTML5 and CSS, based on a design brief.
+The Library webpage was created using HTML5 and CSS3, based on a design brief.

 ## Project features